How New Teachers Can Set Healthy Emotional Boundaries With Students

 Training for Resilience

 Empathizing with students is both laudable and unavoidable, but “it has risks when it becomes distressing,” write Jennings and co-author Helen H. Min in a 2023 research review.
-Cultivating compassion, through a personal practice or a professional learning program such as CARES, where the emphasis is on developing emotional awareness, resilience, and personal boundaries, prepares teachers to “address students’ needs and protects teachers from the negative effects of empathy-based stress,” the researchers conclude.
+Cultivating compassion, through a personal practice or a professional learning program such as CARE, where the emphasis is on developing emotional awareness, resilience, and personal boundaries, prepares teachers to “address students’ needs and protects teachers from the negative effects of empathy-based stress,” the researchers conclude.

-When we asked veteran teachers for advice to help new teachers set healthy emotional boundaries with students—strategies that allow novice educators to be kind and proactive, but prevent them from becoming overly invested in students’ burdens—we heard from hundreds of teachers on our social channels.
+When we asked veteran teachers for advice to help new teachers set healthy emotional boundaries with students—strategies that allow novice educators to be kind and proactive but prevent them from becoming overly invested in students’ burdens—we heard from hundreds of teachers on our social channels.
 Here are the best teacher-tested tips they shared with us.

 Find Your Support Team